sarthakg499-oss/Date-formatter/README.md

 # Usage
 This application displays the current date in the default format (dd-mm-yyyy).
 Users can choose difffernt date formats from the dropdown menu, as per their preferences.
+# Getting Started
+To run the project in your local envirnoment, follow the below given steps:
+1. Clone the repository: `git clone https://github.com/Erikote04/Date-Formatter.git`
+2. Open index.html in your preferred web browser.
+3. Explore the Date object!